paracrawl/keops/pm.md

 Adequacy mode adds quality control sentences to the corpus.
 These sentences can be previewed at any time, and their creation is based on [the research of Cambridge Core](https://www.cambridge.org/core/journals/natural-language-engineering/article/can-machine-translation-systems-be-evaluated-by-the-crowd-alone/E29DA2BC8E6B99AA1481CC92FAB58462).

 Once the evaluator is done with the task, a score is computed assessing their performance on the control sentences.
 This score may be mediocre even for good evaluators, since the used metrics are strict. __We do not recommend to ban an evaluator because of this score as the only reason__.
-The score may be used as an illustrative measure of the performance of the user on that task, but administrators should always corroborate the score.
+The score may be used as an illustrative measure of the performance of the user on that task, but project managers should always corroborate the score.

 <a name="fluency"></a>